-In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy if they have concerns about a young person.
+In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy (DDSL) if they have concerns about a young person.

-DSL is Lisa de Carteret and the Deputy DSL's are Lara Jelliff and Emma Haskell.
-There is a nominated safeguarding governor, Bob Shepherd, who will take leadership responsibility for safeguarding.
+DSL is Lisa De Carteret and the DDSL are Paul Stray and Zoe McBride There is a nominated safeguarding governor, Bob Shepherd, who will take leadership responsibility for safeguarding.
 The Chair of Governors Richard Merefield will receive reports of allegations against the headteacher and act on the behalf of the governing body